 {% endnavList %}

-InnavsIn this variable, each navigation item includes a series of available fields, such asTitle(Navigation title),Link(Navigation link),IsCurrentWhether the link is the current page, often used to highlight the active menu item) as well as a very critical field -NavList.
+InnavsIn this variable, each navigation item contains a series of available fields, such asTitle(Navigation title),Link(navigation link),IsCurrent(Determine whether it is a link on the current page, often used to highlight the active menu item) and a very critical field -NavList.

 Implement a two-level menu structure

-Now, let's look at how to use a real code example tonavListtags elegantly display a two-level menu on the front end:
+Now, let's go through a real code example to see how to make use ofnavListtags to elegantly display a two-level menu on the front end:

 <nav class="main-navigation">